The Ultimate Guide to Types of Solar Panels

 • Polycrystalline gives tough competition to monocrystalline with a power capacity between 240-300W.

 • Like efficiency, thin-film solar panel power capacity depends on the material used and the panel size.
-Generally, thin films produce less power output than mono and polycrystalline panels.
+Generally, thin-films produce less solar panel output than mono and polycrystalline panels.

 • PERC solar panels are more efficient and absorb more sunlight than other types due to their extra layer.